 The other option is write your own stuff.
 Once you go through the steps of trying to create your own content, you start to realize the limitations the test makers have for creating the test.
 It really helps you to understand that the amount of things they can write about is pretty finite.

 I had a lot of trouble myself writing something with a limited vocabulary, but once I got started it was pretty easy to keep going.
 And forcing yourself into this small box can help you become more fluent.
-So give it try already!
+So give it a try already!

 Below you’ll find two sample reading questions that I whipped up for you.
 I challenge you to come up with some reading passages of your own.
 If you do, be sure to get them checked on lang-8.com and post a link here in the comments.
 Do it now, you’ll thank me later.

 ちえこは おかしが だいすきです。 でも、

 What are the answers?
 Give it your best shot in the comments below (and no cheating if you already passed N5).